How to Clean Black Suede Shoes without Causing Damage

 After the shoes are clean and dry, take the shoe trees out and put the laces back.
 Now you’re ready to show the freshly-cleaned suede shoes off to the world!

-Vinegar
+3. Vinegar

 How to clean black suede shoes

 We can’t argue that stains can make suede shoes look ugly and unflattering.
 For me, there’s no way to handle every single type of stain with one method.
-Therefore, here are some of what you can do to remove stains from suede shoes based on my experiment.
+Therefore, I will share the best cleaning methods to remove 9 specific stains from your dearest black suede shoes.
+Each of the following method was based on my extensive knowledge and practical expertise in shoe cleaning, which are highly reliable.

 • Repeat the process if needed.